rmit-programming-club/rmit-programming-club.github.io/_posts/2019-02-16-Create-your-own-profile-page.md

 gh-pages branch!

 ## 4. Download the template code and start coding!
 We have created a template for you to start off with.
-You can download it here: link.
+You can download it [here](https://github.com/patrickmfsd/simpleProfile.github.io).
+Just click "clone or download" and then "Download zip"

 Download the zip file and extract it into a new folder.
-You will have index.html and index.css.
+You will have index.html and index.css inside the css folder.
 Index.html contains the content of your website, whereas index.css contains the styling rules.
 So open up index.html.

 These files are both plain text files, and you will need a program that can open